WNCX: Evolution to classic rock

-Despite having little promotion and advertising, in sharp contrast to the prior eclectic top 40/rock format, the classic hits format proved to be a ratings success with Cleveland audiences, eventually re-positioning itself with a harder-edged classic rock format centered on local personalities, several of which have had or continue to have lengthy tenures with the station.
+Despite having little promotion and advertising, in sharp contrast to the prior eclectic top 40/rock format (which was suddenly and prematurely aborted after little more than 90 days), the classic hits format was given more time to establish and eventually proved to be a ratings success with Cleveland audiences, ultimately re-positioning itself with a harder-edged classic rock format centered on local personalities, several of which have had or continue to have lengthy tenures with the station.
 Cleveland native Walt Garrett joined the station in June 1987; under the name "Mr. Classic", Garrett hosted the Saturday Night Live House Party for 31 years (two of those years with Ron Sweed as co-host under his "The Ghoul" persona) until leaving in August 2018.
 Bill Louis, also a Cleveland native, took over as midday host on September 25, 1987, a time slot he hosted until he retired on December 31, 2021; Louis was promoted to program director in December 1996.
 Perhaps the station's best-known local personality, area rock musician Michael Stanley joined WNCX on September 17, 1990, to host an early-evening program entitled In the Heartland.
 The success of that one-hour show eventually led to Stanley taking over the afternoon shift outright in May 1992, which he continued to host for nearly 29 years until his death on March 5, 2021.

 Paul Tapie continued on in morning drive, later paired with market veteran Bill Stallings as co-host, then with Mike Trivisonno as sportscaster.
 While a novice to broadcasting, Trivisonno had garnered notoriety in the market as "Mr. Know-It-All," a regular caller to Pete Franklin's Sportsline on WWWE (1100 AM) throughout the 1970s and early 1980s.
 Tapie left the station in April 1989; after WNCX posted several full-page ads advertising their morning-drive job opening, the position was filled with Those Guys in the Morning: Rick Rydell and Todd Brandt, with Trivisonno continuing as sportscaster.
 Hired by then-PD Paul Ingles (at the suggestion of consultant Andy Bloom) from KMJK in Portland, Oregon, Those Guys had only marginal success in Cleveland and were regularly criticized by the local paper, often speculating on their departure date from WNCX; Ingles himself was relieved of his program director duties and replaced by Doug Podell.

 The station's next attempt at a morning show—Mad Dogs and Englishmen—launched on September 17, 1991, co-hosted by former Humble Pie drummer Jerry Shirley, who had signed on as WNCX's evening host in December 1989.
 Shirley was joined by Paul Ingles and holdover Mike Trivisonno; Ingles soon left, and was replaced on the show by Skip Herman, while Paul Tapie returned as a sidekick within a few months of its debut.
 In addition to his new role headlining the morning show, Shirley also hosted a one-hour evening program titled The British Invasion.